-vii.
-Summary Slide
+vii.Summary Slide

 Applicants are required to provide a single PowerPoint slide summarizing the proposed project.
-The slide must be submitted in Microsoft PowerPoint format using the supplied format.
+The slide must be submitted in Microsoft PowerPoint format.
 This slide is used during the evaluation process.
 Save the Summary Slide in a single file using the following convention for the title "ControlNumber LeadOrganization Slide".